alexerlandsson/search-filter.js/README.md

 # search-filter.js
 This is a lightweight filter function to filter items on search with minimal setup.
+The script handles the show and hide functionality across different display property values (such as block, inline-block, list-item etc.) automatically and there is no need of CSS classes to change the display property value.

 **Demo: [https://github.alexerlandsson.com/search-filter/](https://github.alexerlandsson.com/search-filter/)**